 - Healthy.
 This dish is basically chicken, rice, spices, and peas.
 It’s a healthy dinner with easy, simple ingredients.
 And the turmeric (more on that below) adds a ton of health benefits.

 - Beautiful.
-This is a gorgeous dish - the vibrant, bright yellow chicken and rice mixed with the pop of green from the peas makes this company worthy.
+This is a gorgeous dish - the vibrant, bright colors from the yellow chicken and rice mixed with the pop of green from the peas makes this company worthy.

-- Rice.
-I love a long grain, basmati rice for this recipe.
+- Basmati rice.
+I love a long grain rice for this recipe.
 Basmati has a nice nutty flavor that pairs super well with the turmeric and spices of the dish.
-If you can’t find basmati rice, you could use jasmine rice, although it is slightly stickier than basmati rice.
+If you can’t find basmati rice, you could use jasmine rice or white rice, although they are slightly stickier than basmati rice.

 - Chicken.
-I prefer to use bone-in, skin-on chicken thighs in this recipe as the cuts are a bit moister than breasts.
+I prefer to use bone-in, skin-on chicken thighs in this recipe as the dark meat cuts are a bit moister than breasts.
 Drumsticks would also work well in this dish.

 - Spices.
 This is a heavily spiced dish, but it’s not spicy.
 It contains all sorts of Middle Eastern spices - cumin, paprika, cardamom, and most notably, turmeric, which is what gives this dish its vibrant yellow color.

 - Lemon.
-Lemon juice and lemon zest help brighten this dish.
+Lemon juice and lemon zest help brighten this chicken and rice dish.